gloveboxes/Unlock-your-agents-potential-with-Model-Context-Protocol-PostgreSQL-Workshop/docs/docs/architecture.md

     The app is powered by the Zava Sales Database, a [Azure Database for PostgreSQL flexible server](https://www.postgresql.org/){:target="_blank"} with pgvector extension containing comprehensive sales data for Zava's retail DIY operations.

-     The database supports complex queries and analytics, enabling efficient access to sales, inventory, and customer data.
-PostgreSQL Row Level Security (RLS) restricts agents to only the data for their assigned stores, ensuring security and privacy.
+    The database supports complex queries for sales, inventory, and customer data.
+Row-Level Security (RLS) ensures agents access only their assigned stores.

-     The Model Context Protocol (MCP) server securely provides structured access to this data by dynamically retrieving database schemas, generating, and executing optimized queries based on agent requests.

 4. **MCP Server**

     The Model Context Protocol (MCP) server is a custom Python service that acts as a bridge between the agent and the PostgreSQL database.
 It handles:

-     - **Schema Discovery**: Automatically retrieves database schemas to help the agent understand available data.
+     - **Database Schema Discovery**: Automatically retrieves database schemas to help the agent understand available data.
      - **Query Generation**: Transforms natural language requests into SQL queries.
      - **Tool Execution**: Executes SQL queries and returns results in a format the agent can use.
-     - **Image Search**: Supports image-based product searches using vector embeddings.
      - **Time Services**: Provides time-related data for generating time-sensitive reports.

 ## Extending the Workshop Solution

-The workshop solution is highly adaptable to various scenarios, such as customer support, by modifying the database and tailoring the Foundry Agent Service instructions to suit specific use cases.
-It is intentionally designed to be interface-agnostic, allowing you to focus on the core functionality of the AI Agent Service with MCP integration and apply the foundational concepts to build your own conversational agent.
+The workshop is easily adaptable to use cases like customer support by updating the database and customizing Foundry Agent Service instructions.

 ## Best Practices Demonstrated in the App

 The app also demonstrates some best practices for efficiency and user experience.

 - **Asynchronous APIs**:
   In the workshop sample, both the Foundry Agent Service and PostgreSQL use asynchronous APIs, optimizing resource efficiency and scalability.
-This design choice becomes especially advantageous when deploying the application with asynchronous web frameworks like FastAPI, ASP.NET, Chainlit, or Streamlit.
+This design choice becomes especially advantageous when deploying the application with asynchronous web frameworks like FastAPI, ASP.NET, or Streamlit.

 - **Token Streaming**:
   Token streaming is implemented to improve user experience by reducing perceived response times for the LLM-powered agent app.

+- **Observability**:
+  The app includes built-in [tracing](https://learn.microsoft.com/azure/ai-foundry/agents/concepts/tracing){:target="_blank"} and [metrics](https://learn.microsoft.com/azure/ai-foundry/agents/how-to/metrics){:target="_blank"} to monitor agent performance, usage patterns, and latency.
+This enables you to identify issues and optimize the agent over time.